 Movements in interest rates affect the amount and timing of cash flows for TRE and the fair value of fixed income securities.
 As interest rates rise, the fair value of fixed income portfolios declines and conversely, as interest rates decline, their fair value rises.
 To minimise this risk, TRE adheres to investment policy guidelines developed by the Board in line with TRE's strategy and TransRe's overall objectives.
-These guidelines direct TRE to invest in high-quality issuers and, in particular, the strategy is to position its fixed income securities based on its view of future interest rates and the yield curve, balanced with liquidity requirements and the duration of TRE's technical liabilities.
+These guidelines direct TRE to invest in high-quality issuers and, in particular, the strategy is to position its fixed income portfolio based on its view of future interest rates and the yield curve and balanced with liquidity requirements.